Last Updated: November 7, 2024

 United States of America

-What is Scott Boras' net worth, commission and salary?
+What is Scott Boras' net worth, commission, and salary?

 Scott Boras is an American sports agent who has a net worth of $450 million.
-Scott Boras earned his net worth as the founder of the highly successful sports agency, The Boras Corporation.
+Scott Boras has earned his net worth as the founder of the highly successful sports agency, The Boras Corporation.
 He is frequently called "the most powerful sports agent in the world," and for good reason.
 He has experienced a level of financial success that far outstrips that of the athletes that he represents.
 He focuses primarily on baseball players and has over 175 high-profile clients.

 Some notable current and former clients include Stephen Strasburg, Gerrit Cole, Anthony Rendon, Alex Rodriguez, Matt Holliday, Manny Ramirez, and Jayson Werth.
 As of this writing, Scott has negotiated more than $2.5 billion worth of contracts for his clients, bringing his agency around $100 million in annual commissions.
 Boras has over 30 years of experience as a sports agent.